 - Think before getting a pet.
 Be sure it is the right animal for you.
-Make sure you will be able to care for the animal for the animals life.
+Make sure you will be able to care for the animal for the duration of its life.

-- Should you loose your pet, no matter the species of animal, call your local Animal Control or Police Department and report it missing.
+- Should you lose your pet, no matter the species of animal, call your local Animal Control or Police Department and report it missing.